Yassine-Chraa/imdb-mobile-clone/README.md

 <br>

 ## :dart: About ##
-This is an Movies application build with React Native
+This is a Movies application build with React Native